rherbonnet/rherbonnet.github.io/_pages/about.md

 Gravitational lensing has the potential to explain the nature of dark matter.
 Unfortunately, the statistical and systematical limitations of weak gravitational lensing first have to be dealt with.

-And here's a picture of a galaxy cluster
+And here's a picture of a galaxy cluster because I think they're awesome
 ![alt text](https://github.com/rherbonnet/rherbonnet.github.io/blob/master/A2259.jpg?raw=true "Abell 2259")